vicmay/ToSSL/MISSING-TODO.md

 # TOSSL Missing Features TODO

 This document tracks missing and implemented features for TOSSL, aiming for OpenSSL compatibility.
-As of July 2024, the codebase is modular, multi-file, and most high/medium priority features are implemented.
+As of December 2024, the codebase is modular, multi-file, and most high/medium priority features are implemented.
 This update reflects the actual code and Tcl-level commands.

 ## 🔐 **Core Cryptographic Operations**